The Dresden Files characters: Malcolm Dresden

 He is Harry Dresden's father.
 He died of an apparent aneurysm leaving Harry orphaned at the age of 6.
 The demon Chaunzaggoroth shed doubt on this, however.
+A stage magician by trade, he was able to teach Harry a few tricks before he died such as picking locks, getting out of handcuffs, and sleight-of-hand illusions.
 Malcolm has visited his son in Harry's dreams at odd intervals, at one point to warn Harry about Lasciel and provide some comfort.
 Malcolm was apparently kept from doing these visits until certain conditions had been met by others.

 He is described as looking and talking somewhat like his son, although he seems to have been a little less cynical and jaded.